sarimaleem/EEGPythonProjects/README.md

 # EEGPythonProjects

-This project is to create an effective feature extractor for Repetetive Spikes'
+The goal of this project is to create an effective feature extractor for Repetetive Spikes

 Mostly Experimental Project so code quality is sort of ad hoc